SNAPlabgroup/ANLffr/doc/source/index.rst

 Support for "bootstrapping" any of the included functions is also available.
 The code repository lives on `github <http://github.com/haribharadwaj/ANLffr>`_.
 See the `Introduction <intro.html>`_ page for instructions to obtain your copy.
+A pdf version of the latest documentation can be found `here <http://nmr.mgh.harvard.edu/~hari/ANLffr.pdf>`_.